Paddling on the Cosumnes River

 Motorized boats are not allowed to be launched from this area.

-The river has relatively flat water, allowing for excellent boating opportunities throughout most of the year.
+The river has relatively flat water, allowing for excellent boating opportunities throughout the spring, summer and fall months.
+However, PLEASE TAKE CAUTION AFTER RAIN STORMS.
+The river can become very fast-flowing with high currents during and the following days after a storm.
 Because it is tidally influenced, we recommend checking out tide and flow charts here.

 Join us on a guided paddle!